IgKh/pg_hspell/README.md

      2 | ג
 ```

 This is not something specific to `pg_hspell` or within its' scope to address.
 If there are specific instances that are particularly bothersome, they may be worked around with a [Thesaurus dictionary](https://www.postgresql.org/docs/current/textsearch-dictionaries.html#TEXTSEARCH-THESAURUS).
+You may also consider the parser provided by the [pg_icu_parser extension](https://github.com/IgKh/pg_icu_parser), which handles this correctly.

 ## License